- No delays! Get quotes today

 - Flow rates need to be checked and adjusted.

 Installation costs can vary depending on what type of boiler you’re changing to a combi boiler from.
-Below you can see average costs for the most common combi boiler conversions:
+So what needs to be done to work out the replace the conventional boiler with combi cost?
+Below, you can see average costs for the most common combi boiler conversions:

 PLEASE NOTE: These are average, approximate costs including installation and extras listed in the installation steps section earlier in the post.
-The reason we’ve given an approximate cost range is because these costs can vary greatly depending on the type of boiler (whether low end, mid range or high end flagship premium boilers).
+The reason we’ve given an approximate cost range is that these costs can vary greatly depending on the type of boiler (whether low-end, mid-range or high-end flagship premium boilers).

 |New Combi Installation||Average Cost||Time Taken to Install|